robmasocco/AOS-TAG/ideas.md

 - Check TSO compliance everywhere, add memory fences where needed.
 - Check against false cache sharing everywhere.
 Remember that one of our cache lines is 64-bytes long.
 - Anything still marked as TODO here.
+- Load and unload scripts, that handle *insmod*, *mknod*, *rmmod* and *rm* accordingly.

 # EXTRAS

 - Module parameters consistency check at insertion, especially for max values and sizes of stuff.
+- GCC error message if kernel version is older than 4.17.
+- Error checks and errno settings everywhere.
 - Splay trees as BSTs, using join-based alternative for deletion (to avoid splaying the predecessor to the top) and make nodes (structures) cache-aligned (in GCC: "struct ... {...} ... \__attribute__ ((aligned (L1_CACHE_BYTES)));").
 - MODULE_INFO stuff!
 - A more complete device driver?
 - Routines should be embedded into functions, to simplify code-writing, system calls definitions and device drivers coding (if we ever get to that).
+- Definitions of system call numbers for the user code given by *make* after module insertion using *awk* to read numbers from pseudofiles.